aviasd/Puzzle-Solver/README.md

 # Puzzle-Solver
-A Puzzle solver in java
+A Puzzle solver in Java